 The Pohono Trail is a 12 mile backpacking hike that goes along the south rim of Yosemite Valley in Yosemite National Park.
 The trail is commonly hiked point to point from Glacier Point to Inspiration Point, near Tunnel View.
 Overall, the trail has 2,020 ft of elevation gain and is rated as moderate on AllTrails.

-Wilderness Permits for overnight trails in Yosemite National Park are working a bit different for the 2021 season.
+Wilderness Permits for overnight trails in Yosemite National Park are now released via lottery.
 60% of the permits are available 24 weeks ahead of time, on a rolling basis and are processed via lottery.

-The other 40% that would regularly be available on a walk up basis, are available 15 days ahead of time, and are being chosen via lottery.
-Many permits are reserved immediately, so put in your request as soon as it becomes available.
+The other 40% that would regularly be available on a walk up basis, are available 7 days ahead of time, and are available on a fcfs basis on rec.gov.

 Backpacking Point To Point